palemravi2002-dev/DNN/README.md

 # DNN
 OpenStory++ Mini Storytelling Evaluation Project

-Author: Your Name Here
+Author: Palem Ravi

 Introduction and Problem Statement

-This repository contains the final assessment project for a storytelling inference and evaluation task using the OpenStoryPlusPlus dataset from MAPLE-WestLake-AIGC.
+This repository contains the final assessment project for a storytelling inference and evaluation task using the OpenStory++ dataset from MAPLE-WestLake-AIGC.
 The objective of this project is to design a lightweight storytelling evaluation pipeline under restricted computational resources.

 The core focus is visual–text storytelling, where a model must interpret image–caption pairs and assess the quality of generated narrative descriptions.
 Due to hardware limitations, the project is intentionally constrained to a small experimental setup while still demonstrating dataset handling, evaluation methodology, and reasoning analysis.